 The current situation will eventually resolve itself, as the efficacy of Chinese medicine will inevitably make itself apparent to those for whom it holds the most advantage - the patient.
 The main concern is how long, and thus how many will suffer and to what degree, occlusion of integration will persist.

-Towards the end of eventual integration, I conduct my own investigation into modern research to help bring to light those studies that demonstrate how and where Chinese medicine is effective.
+Towards the end of eventual integration, I conduct my own investigation into modern research to help bring to light those trials that demonstrate how and where Chinese medicine is effective.
 Currently, I post these on my blog, under the label 'Research'.

 Top of Page